Riya83/OIBSIP_L1T1/README.md

 # Landing Page
-This a Langing Page developed by me using HTML and CSS, under the internship of Oasis Infobyte.
+This is a Langing Page developed by me using HTML and CSS, under the internship of Oasis Infobyte.

 It contains:
   - Information about COVID-19